Lobbying in Canada

 Lobbying in Canada is an activity where organizations or people outside of government attempt to influence the decision making of elected politicians or government officials at the municipal, provincial or federal level.

-Lobbying has changed in Canada from a period where it was restricted to economic and social elites to the modern day, when lobbying is used as a tool by many forms of civil society organizations to advance their view for what society and government should look like, with over 5,000 people now working as registered lobbyists at Canada's federal level.
+Lobbying has changed in Canada from a period where it was restricted to economic and social elites to the modern day, when lobbying is used as a tool by many forms of civil society organizations to advance their view for what society and government should look like, with approximately 9,000 people working as registered lobbyists at Canada's federal level as of 2024, across approximately 3,500 organizations.
 Lobbying began as an unregulated profession, but since the late 20th century has been regulated by government to increase transparency and establish a set of ethics for both lobbyists, and those who will be lobbied.

 Canada does not require disclosure of lobbyist spending on lobbying activities.

 History

 Pre-Colonization

 Scholarship on influencing of decision-makers within various First Nations is sparse.
 Traditions and practices likely may have varied widely from nation to nation.